-State funds will be utilized to offset the cost of implementation of the mentoring program and shall supplement, rather than supplant, any federal or local funds devoted to planning and implementation of this plan.
+State funds will be utilized to offset the cost of implementation of the mentoring program.
+They shall supplement, rather than supplant, any federal or local funds devoted to planning and implementation of this plan.

-In the absence of state funds, novice teachers will be required to pay the mentoring stipend, unless the district provides other alternatives.
+In the absence of state funds, novice teachers must pay the mentoring stipend, unless the district provides other alternatives.
 The mentor stipend is a certification requirement for all novice teachers.

-- The mentoring stipend for traditional route teachers is \$550 for 30 weeks of mentoring. - The mentoring stipend for alternate route teachers is \$1,000 for the 20-day clinical experience and for the remaining 30 weeks of mentoring.
+- The mentoring stipend for traditional route teachers is \$550 for 30 weeks of mentoring. - The mentoring stipend for alternate route teachers is \$1,000 for the 20-day clinical experience and the remaining 30 weeks of mentoring.